+If you are staying in Copenhagen during Christmas then you must surely have this experience!
 Odense is that part of the town where Christmas in Denmark and all the frivolity and joy associated with it gets turned into something more medieval and old.
 But in its Christmas markets, the old-fashioned atmosphere comes with loads of food and a vegetable market.
 But it’s not all cut and dry over at the market, as there are loads of entertainment options to enjoy your heart’s out.
-If you are here for longer then do check out the Hans Christian Andersen Museum.
+If you are here for longer and want to explore more of Denmark during Christmas, then do check out the Hans Christian Andersen Museum.

 Where to stay: Hotel Odens- Free Wi-Fi; Scandic Odense-Free Wi-Fi